Aquinas College (Michigan)

-Aquinas College is a private Roman Catholic liberal arts college in Grand Rapids, Michigan.
+Aquinas College is a private Catholic liberal arts college in Grand Rapids, Michigan, United States.
+The Dominican Sisters of Grand Rapids formed it as the Novitiate Normal School in 1886.
+It has also been known as Sacred Heart College, Maywood College, and Catholic Junior College.
+The college has more than 2,000 undergraduate and graduate students and offers 61 majors, awarding bachelor's degrees and master's degrees.
+Alicia Cordoba is the ninth and current president of the college.

 History

 The Congregation of Our Lady of the Sacred Heart of the Order of Preachers (Dominicans), today commonly known as the "Dominican Sisters of Grand Rapids", led by Mother Aquinata Fiegler, OP, founded the Novitiate Normal School in Traverse City, Michigan in 1886.
 The school's mission was to educate young women who had yet to make their vows in the Order (i.e., novices), to be parochial school teachers throughout Michigan.
 It trained and sent forth numerous sister teachers successfully.
-In 1911, the school was transferred to Grand Rapids, along with the motherhouse of the sisters, pursuant to an invitation of the bishop of the young Diocese of Grand Rapids.
+In 1911, the school was transferred to Grand Rapids, along with the motherhouse of the sisters, under an invitation of the bishop of the young Diocese of Grand Rapids.

 In response to the need for their sister teachers to hold baccalaureate degrees, in 1922 the sisters reorganized the Novitiate Normal School as Sacred Heart College and also commenced admitting lay women.
-The State of Michigan granted a charter to award two-year degrees to women to the new college in the same year.
+The State of Michigan granted a charter to award two-year degrees to women in the new college in the same year.
 The site of the new college was transferred to the newly erected motherhouse of the Sisters on East Fulton Street, in the margins of Grand Rapids.

 At some time between 1922 and 1931 it was renamed as Marywood College.
 In 1931, it was reorganized as Catholic Junior College, transferred to a site on Ransom Street adjacent to the Grand Rapids Public Library, and became the first Roman Catholic college in the United States governed by women religious to become coeducational.
 Bishop Joseph G. Pinten of Grand Rapids instigated the reform to admit men alongside women.
 At that time it awarded two-year degrees.

 In 1939, Catholic Junior College added a third year to its curriculum.
-The college began awarding four-year baccalaureate degrees and was renamed Aquinas College in honor of St. Thomas Aquinas and its founder, Mother Aquinata Fiegler, OP, in 1940, but the articles of incorporation to legally effect the institutional change were not filed with the State of Michigan until 1941.
+The college began awarding baccalaureate degrees and was renamed Aquinas College in honor of St. Thomas Aquinas and its founder, Mother Aquinata Fiegler, OP, in 1940, but the articles of incorporation to legally effect the institutional change were not filed with the State of Michigan until 1941.
 In 1945, Mother Euphrasia Sullivan, OP executed for the college the purchase of the Holmdene Mansion, erected by Edward Lowe in 1908, and its arboreal lands, at 1607 Robinson Road, bordering East Fulton Street.
 The college relocated to the former Lowe estate where it is sited to this day.
 The North Central Association accredited it in 1946.